SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 These sources are free and unlimited and use your CPU/GPU to calculate embeddings.

 1. Local (Transformers) - runs on a Node server.
 SillyTavern will automatically download a compatible model in ONNX format from HuggingFace.
-Mediocre quality and speed.
 Default model: [jina-embeddings-v2-base-en](https://huggingface.co/Cohee/jina-embeddings-v2-base-en).
 2. Extras - runs under the [Extras API](https://github.com/SillyTavern/SillyTavern-extras) using the SentenceTransformers loader.
-Tolerable quality and speed.
 Default model: [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2).

 ### API sources